25 for 2025: Hydration And Electrolyte Packet Scorecard

 Final Thoughts

-Electrolyte powders are powerful when they match your context.
-Our 100-point scorecard gives you a clean way to compare quality (electrolyte balance, sugar profile, ingredients, taste, value), while the fit scores translate that into real life—desk days, long runs, heat waves, or tight budgets.
-For most people, the winning play is a two-mix toolkit: a zero-sugar daily for routine hydration and a carb-plus-sodium fuel reserved for long or hot sessions.
-That combo keeps you consistent without overdoing sugar.
+Electrolyte powders work best when they match your context.
+Our 100-point scorecard gives you a clean way to compare quality across electrolyte balance, sugar profile, ingredients, taste, and value, while the fit scores translate that into real life: desk days, long runs, heat waves, or tight budgets.
+For most people, the winning play is a two-mix toolkit: a zero-sugar daily option for routine hydration and a carb-plus-sodium fuel reserved for long or hot sessions.
+That combination keeps you consistent without overdoing sugar.

-Treat labels like instruments, not marketing.
-Look at actual milligrams (especially sodium/potassium), note sugar type and amount, and watch for maltodextrin if you’re blood-sugar-sensitive.
+Treat labels like data, not marketing.
+Look at actual milligrams of sodium and potassium, note sugar type and amount, and watch for maltodextrin if you're blood-sugar-sensitive.
 Test your mix on easy days before race day so you know how your stomach responds.
-Seasonality matters: you’ll likely need more sodium in summer/humidity and less in cool weather.
-And if you’re managing blood pressure, kidney issues, or a sodium-restricted diet, loop in your clinician before making big changes.
+Seasonality matters: you'll likely need more sodium in summer humidity and less in cool weather.
+And if you're managing blood pressure, kidney issues, or a sodium-restricted diet, loop in your clinician before making big changes.

 By Altruva Wellness Editorial Team